mleftwich/Editext/README.md

   ## Contributing
-   Reach out via the email below
+   If you'd like to contribute, reach out via the email below

   ## Guidelines
+   Can be used on or offline.

   ## Tests
+   Tests run in development.

   ## License